ZhongweiZhangsite/WPPT/README.md

 - Please refers to the the online manual (in preparing): https://zhongweizhang123.wixsite.com/wppt

-# The whole code is upcoming soon!
+# We will gradually improve the code and prepare more examples for friendly use!

 Before that please refers to our publications or preprint about the used theories.